FREE BUDGET WORKSHEET!

-This Summer as things at our house started slowing down, I was looking for simple easy meals to make for our bunch that didn't require a ton of work on my end.
-My middle kiddo Caroline was getting ready to head off to college (MY HEART WILL BE HEADING TO COLLEGE RIGHT ALONG WITH HER!), so I wanted to make simple food that I knew we'd all love.
+A few summers ago as things at our house started slowing down, I was looking for simple easy meals to make for our bunch that didn’t require a ton of work on my end.
+At the time, my middle kiddo Caroline was getting ready to head off to college (MY HEART WILL BE HEADING TO COLLEGE RIGHT ALONG WITH HER!), so I wanted to make simple food that I knew we’d all love.

 And goodness, since this girl of mine loves yummy salad + a mason jar?
 Enter mason jar salad perfection.